2019 Sun Belt Conference Football Championship Game: Previous season

 The 2018 Sun Belt Conference Football Championship Game featured East Division champion Appalachian State against West Division champion Louisiana Ragin' Cajuns for the first title game for the conference.
 The Mountaineers defeated the Ragin' Cajuns by a score of 30–19.

 Teams

 The 2019 Sun Belt Conference Football Championship Game was contested by the Appalachian State Mountaineers, East Division champions, and the Louisiana Ragin' Cajuns, West Division champions.
 The teams had met 7 times previously, with the Mountaineers holding a 7–0 edge in the series.
 The teams' most recent meeting was earlier in the 2019 season; Appalachian State won, 17–7.
 Louisiana had yet to win in the series, since they first met in 2014 This was the teams' second meeting in the Sun Belt Conference Football Championship Game, a rematch from the previous year.

 Appalachian State

 Appalachian State clinched its spot in the Championship Game after its November 23 win over Texas State.
 The Mountaineers secured hosting rights on November 29 with a 48–13 win over Troy.
 This is Appalachian State's second consecutive and overall appearance in the Championship Game.
+App State running back Darrynton Evans was named the championship game MVP for the second year in a row.